dy942657/workflow/src/applications/managing-app-volumes.md

 # Mounting volumes for an Application

-We can use blow command to create volumes and mount which volume is created.
+We can use the blow command to create volumes and mount the created volumes.
-Drycc create volume support [ReadWriteMany](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes), so before deploy drycc, have a StorageClass ready which support ReadWriteMany.
+Drycc create volume support [ReadWriteMany](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes), so before deploying drycc, you need to have a StorageClass ready which can support ReadWriteMany.
 Deploying drycc, set controller.app_storage_class to this StorageClass.

-## Create volume in application

 Use `drycc volumes` to mount a volume for a deployed application's processes.